Mrinal-xx-Singha/Mern_Practice/dev_connect/frontend/homework.md

 - Built the logout feature
 - Get the feed and add the feed in the store
 - Create a user card
+- Edit profile feature
+- Show toast message on save of profile
+- See all my connections

   Body